micangl/.dotfiles/README.md

 # My dotfiles

-Inspired by ThePrimeagen's [dotfiles](https://github.com/ThePrimeagen/.dotfiles), and by a [blog post](https://www.taniarascia.com/git-submodules-private-content/).
+Inspired by ThePrimeagen's [dotfiles](https://github.com/ThePrimeagen/.dotfiles), and by this [blog post](https://www.taniarascia.com/git-submodules-private-content/).

 ## Setting up a new machine